York City: Reserve and Junior Football

 Even so, City's Academy continued to run sides from Under 19 to down to Under 9 level, albeit one rather than 2 coaches per age group, but involving 140 players.
 A professional ethos was maintained and new links built.
 In late 2019, links with York St John University were strengthened, links established with Yorkshire Academy Sport and arrangements made with the Supersonic Fitness gym in the city centre giving the Academy access to additional facilities and learning opportunities.
 In February 2020, coach Andy Snell noted how City's Under 19 captain, Archie Whitfield was coaching the Academy's Under 13 side and other of his teammates were doing coaching and refereeing badges.
 He also recalled Ben Godfrey's return to City's Academy at Under 15 level, sending him on as a sub for his debut and then taking him off 10 minutes later due to an ineffective start.
 Andy stated his aim was to improve the ratio of youngsters making it as a professional (currently he'd expect only 2 or 3 of the 140 to make the grade) and was recently delighted when Charlie Binns, ex City youth player, now a nutritionist at Birmingham University was put forward by them to do a lecture at City's Academy without the university realising he was an ex City player.

-In total, youth player sales have netted City over £7.3m (as opposed to just £3.5m from all other sales).
-Just some of the players who have progressed through City's youth ranks and been sold on for a transfer fee include Ben Godfrey, Brian Pollard, Byron Webster, Cameron Stuart, Chris Hogg, Chris Topping, Cliff Calvert, Curtis Woodhouse, Darren Williams, Gabby McGill, Gary Ford, Graeme Murty, John Byrne, Jon Greening, Kiernan Cole, Lee Bullock, Lee Grant, Marco Gabbiadini, Nick Culkin, Ricardo Gabbiadini, Richard Cresswell, Russ Howarth, Ryan Edmondson, Sam Fielding, Scott Allison, Steve Bushell, Steve Senior and Tom Allen.
+In total, youth player sales have netted City over £7.4m (as opposed to just £3.6m from all other sales).
+Just some of the players who have progressed through City's youth ranks and been sold on for a transfer fee (including the likes of training / development and compensation fees) include Ben Godfrey, Brian Pollard, Byron Webster, Cameron Stuart, Chris Hogg, Chris Topping, Cliff Calvert, Curtis Woodhouse, Darren Williams, Gabby McGill, Gary Ford, Graeme Murty, John Byrne, Jon Greening, Kiernan Cole, Lee Bullock, Lee Grant, Marco Gabbiadini, Nick Culkin, Ricardo Gabbiadini, Richard Cresswell, Russ Howarth, Ryan Edmondson, Sam Fielding, Scott Allison, Steve Bushell, Steve Senior and Tom Allen.
 But don’t forget there were others, released by City, who enjoyed successful careers,including Andy Warrington, David Stockdale, Gary Himsworth, Glenn Naylor, Iain Dunn, Jamie Hopcutt, Joe Neenan, Michael Duckworth and Paul Robinson (England keeper).

 Footnote (1): One friend recalls he was training 2 nights a week with City as a young teenager in the early 1970s.
 It was a regular occurrence to see the coach call a player aside, take him into the dressing rooms, never to be seen again.
 My friend was hooked one evening as training finished and told his City career was over.